Lizario's

 Ingredients

-- Serve immediately topped with salsa and lime wedges.
+3. Serve hot with lemon and lime wedges.

 Line the baking tray and serving plate with coarse sea salt to keep the oysters steady